Article first published August 2010, updated June 2019

 #1: Use reCAPTCHA with your subscribe form

-I’m sure you’ve all seen (and used) a form with a CAPTCHA.
+Most of us have seen (and used) a form with a CAPTCHA.
 In essence, it’s a test to make sure that you’re human, by making you interpret and type out scrambled letters, solve a problem, or essentially do something that a computer can’t do:

-The most flexible way to add a CAPTCHA to a subscribe form is to use an existing service like Google’s reCAPTCHA (above). reCAPTCHA provides the necessary form code and plugins required, alongside loads of documentation on installing and customizing a CAPTCHA form on your site.
+The most flexible way to add a CAPTCHA to a subscribe form is through an existing service like Google’s reCAPTCHA (above). reCAPTCHA provides the necessary form code and plugins required, alongside loads of documentation on installing and customizing a CAPTCHA form on your site.
 Even better, CAPTCHA answers are used to assist in digitizing old books!

 You can also tweak how the CAPTCHA looks in your form.
 Alongside a set of standard themes are instructions to help you customize it as you see fit.